ADA-Compliant Websites: What You Need to Know

 The Americans with Disabilities Act (ADA) and Section 508 of the Rehabilitation Act of 1973 require that state and local governments provide people with disabilities equal access to their “programs, services, or activities.”
 This includes all information technology – including hardware, software and documentation.

 I’m a private employer, so this doesn’t apply to me, right?

-The ADA’s information technology standards don’t apply to private companies.
-But the steps for making websites more accessible for disabled users can enhance the UX (or user experience) for everyone.
+While most ADA information technology standards are aimed at governmental entities, private companies are not exempt from having ADA-compliant websites.
+Making websites more accessible for disabled users can enhance the UX (or user experience) for everyone.
 Signal has helped a number of private companies voluntarily improve the accessibility of their websites.
 Ideally, every website should be ADA-compliant, and we believe that more companies will be prioritizing this as part of website development / redesign efforts.